 - Financing Type: FHA, VA, USDA, Conventional and Jumbo

 - Terms of the loan: 30, 20 or 15 year fixed, ARM (Adjustable Rate Mortgage); if ARM, 3, 5, 7 or 10 year initial fixed period.

-- Occupancy type: Owner Occupied or Secondary Residence, Investment home purchases ( conventional only)
+- Occupancy Type: Owner Occupied or Secondary Residence, Investment home purchases ( conventional only)

-- Lender contact: Bank or Lender’s Name and Address, Phone, etc.
+- Lender Contact: Bank or Lender’s Name and Address, Phone, etc.

-- Loan conditions: Document and Funding requirements prior to Approval, Generally fully ratified purchase contract and acceptable appraisal.
+- Loan Conditions: Document and Funding requirements prior to Approval, Generally fully ratified purchase contract and acceptable appraisal.

 VA Loan Benefits For Dallas Home Buyers:

 - No Required PMI, or Private Mortgage Insurance.
 This fee is often required when borrowers of conventional loans are unable to provide at least a 20% down payment.
-FHA, USDA loans also require a monthly fee.
+FHA, and USDA loans also require a monthly fee.
 PMI is designed to protect lenders should a borrower default on a loan.
 Because VA Loans are backed by the US Department of Veterans Affairs, lenders assume less risk, and are able to omit the requirement for PMI.
 This advantage can end up saving qualified veterans a substantial amount of money.